Benjamin Broadbent (builder)

-Benjamin Broadbent (1813–1862) was an English master builder, stonemason, and architect.
-In 1840 in Leicester, he formed the company Broadbents Ltd, a busy which serviced builders' merchants and roofing contractors.
-He was also associated with Broadbent and Hawley, stone and marble masons and gravestone cutters.
+Benjamin Broadbent Sr. (1813–1862) was a prominent English master builder, stonemason, architect, businessman and civic benefactor.
+In 1840 in Leicester, he established his firm that would later become a renowned family enterprise, Broadbents Ltd. The firm was first established in partnership as Broadbents & Hawley, a Leicestershire building and masonry firm which specialised in stone and marble masonry, gravestone cutting, ecclesiastical restoration, Gothic Revival design, monumental masonry and architectural carving.
+The partnership was dissolved in 1854, after which Broadbent carried the business forward independently and later as Broadbent & Son, which serviced builders' merchants and roofing contractors and secured major commissions including Overstone Hall.
+By 1861 Broadbents' company was regarded "as one of the acknowledged best and most liberal provincial firms."

 Broadbent built his home, Victoria House, in 1861 in Humberstone.
 The large estate included a mansion house, stables, coach house, winery, orchard, conservatories and outbuildings.
 His first wife was the daughter of a farmer from Dodleston, Cheshire called Anne Wright and they had four children.
 The eldest, also Benjamin, inherited the family business.
 His second wife was Mary Geary and they had six children.
 Three years after his death, Victoria House was purchased by the Leicester Corporation to establish the Leicester Borough Asylum, which became the Towers Hospital.

 Selected works

 His work includes a marble tablet of commemoration in All Saints Church, Thurcaston.
-Pevsner attributes Victorian ceilings in Althorp's Billiard Room (formerly the Yellow Drawing Room or Rubens Room) and South Drawing Room to Broadbent.
+Pevsner attributes Victorian ceilings in Althorp's Billiard Room (formerly the Yellow Drawing Room or Rubens Room) and South Drawing Room to the firm under Benjamin Broadbent Jr.

-Broadbent erected a plaque on a gable end next to Leicaster's old Bow Bridge in 1856, which remains part of the 17th century legend of the fate of Richard III’s body.
+Broadbent erected a plaque on a gable end next to Leicester's old Bow Bridge in 1856, which remains part of the 17th century legend of the fate of Richard III’s body.